tienneolab/Guideline_Twilio_JS_Client/README.md

 ## Author
 - [Vincent Nguyen](mailto:vannhd@ethan-tech.com)
-- Don't hesitate to contact me if you get any trouble when installing on Twilio.
+- Don't hesitate to contact me if you get any trouble when installing on Twilio

 ## License
 - MIT